eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 Traversing a [graph]({{ '/data-structures-and-algorithms/data-structures/graphs' | relative_url }}) to visit every edge and vertex is a common problem {% cite algorithm-design-manual -l 161 %}.

 It's usually necessary to keep track of whether a vertex has been visited or not to avoid visiting vertices multiple times.
-This can be done by adding a flag to determine whether a vertex has been visited or not {% cite algorithm-design-manual -l 161 %}.
+This can be using a flag {% cite algorithm-design-manual -l 161 %}.

 In this section, a vertex can exist in one of three states during traversal:

 1. Undiscovered.
 The vertex has not been visited.
 2. Discovered.
 The vertex has been visited but all its incident edges have not yet been visited.
 3. Processed.
-The vertex and all of its incident edges have been visited.
+The vertex and all its incident edges have been visited.

 {% cite algorithm-design-manual -l 161 %}